William Harris

 William Harris was apprenticed through the Drapers’ Company in London and lived as a needle maker in Eastcheap, London.
 (9)

-William was born in Northbourne but was apprenticed in London to Thomas Wilson for 7 years beginning 22 October 1628.
+William though born in Northbourne, Kent was apprenticed in London to Thomas Wilson for 7 years beginning 22 October 1628.
 William was 18 at the time he began this apprenticeship (12 years after the death of his father).
 William’s 7 years contract ended in October of 1635, but he did not take up the Freedom of the Company on completing his apprenticeship and no other information relating to him appears in the Company’s archive.
 (Freedom of the Company means freedom to practice his qualified trade within the rules of the Draper's company.
 These type of companies controlled the practice of many trades.
 No-one could operate outside their jurisdiction in the areas they controlled.)

 Map Location of St Mary Aldermanbury Parish Church (destroyed in WWII)

 He later founded Cranston, R.I.
 There were problems about these settlements and William had to make several trips to London.
-In 1680 Harris was kidnapped and held for ransom by Algerian pirates.

 There is an abundance of records available for William and his dealings in New England and several trips he made to London.
 William's will was dated Dec.
 4, 1678 and proved Feb.
 15, 1681/2 in Providence, Rhode Island.
-William died in London after being released from capture and held for ransom by Algerian pirates.
+In 1680 Harris was kidnapped and held for ransom by Algerian pirates.
+William died in London after being released from capture.
 After the ransom was paid he traveled to London and died at this address: John Stoke’s place at ‘the sign of the peele’ (Baker) in Wentworth Street near Spittle fields in London.

 Death: Before 3 DEC 1681 London, London, England (7)